-The student should plan to meet with their exam chair at least once per month during the two semesters of exam preparation, and should meet with each of their committee members at least once per semester.
-The student should consult with their committee members about submitting preparatory work for these meetings, which may include responses to the texts that have been read so far or questions raised by the texts.
+During the first semester of exam credits, students will put together an exam committee of three faculty members with expertise in the student’s area of focus, develop a reading list in conjunction with that committee, and begin reading in preparation for the exam.
+The student should plan to meet with the exam chair at least once per month during the two semesters of exam preparation and should meet with each of the committee members at least once per semester.
+The student should consult with the committee members about submitting preparatory work for these meetings, which may include responses to the texts that have been read so far or questions raised by the texts.

 For literature exams, Part A will provide students with 6 passages from primary texts on the exam list: the student will choose 5 of these passages to identify and explicate.
 Part B will comprise three essay questions, each of which will ask students to make connections between the primary and secondary texts: the student will choose two of the questions and produce a 4-6 page (double-spaced) response to each.
 Each faculty member on the committee will choose two passages from the exam list of primary texts for Part A and write one question for Part B.

 For Rhetoric and Composition exams, Part A will provide students with 6 questions about texts from the focus area: the student will choose 5 of these questions to answer.
 Part B will comprise three essay questions drawing from the focus area and the secondary area: the student will choose two of the questions and produce a 4-6 page (double-spaced) response to each.
 Each faculty member on the committee will write two questions for Part A and one question for Part B.